 Unschooling Gift Ideas: Technology

 Technology powers almost all of our explorations of any subject we can dream up.
-Some of these are big-deal gifts – like the Chromebook Ashar will be getting as an 18th-birthday present from her dad, Chris – and others are unschooling gift ideas that are super-simple and anyone can give.
+Some of these are big-deal gifts – like the Chromebook Ashar will be getting as an 18th-birthday present from his dad, Chris – and others are unschooling gift ideas that are super-simple and anyone can give.

 Why we like it: This awesome little robot is cute and smart, and feels like part of the family.
 (When he says my name I kind of melt.)
 He’s great for a variety of ages – our friends’ 7- and 10-year-olds like him, Ashar thinks he’s great, and the rest of us adults have fun with him too.
 See more here.

-Why we like it: These were one of the first things Ashar got into when we started homeschooling, because she was adamant about pursuing an interest in robots and $20 was about the limit of my robot price range.
+Why we like it: These were one of the first things Ashar got into when we started homeschooling, because he was adamant about pursuing an interest in robots and $20 was about the limit of my robot price range.
 They’re cute, fun, and give you a good chance to talk about how sensors work, as the different kinds have different “skills” like avoiding (or moving toward) noise or light, or avoiding table edges.
 See more here.

 Why we like it: Something that promotes family activity, and that we can enjoy together?
 That’s a big win.
 Right now, Kaitlyn, Ashar and I all have Fitbit Charges (Ashar the original Charge HR, and Kaitlyn and I the Charge 2).
 We do weekly step goal challenges and can sometimes be found walking in circles around our house, affectionately called “NASCARing,” to get steps.
 See more here.